 You can add more steps by clicking the 'Add step' button.

 New steps will always be added at the bottom, but you can drag and drop them to another position by hovering on the step (three vertical dots) and then clicking and dropping it to the new position.

 Adding content to a step

 Each step needs to have a resource.
-You can add an existing resource from the course, the Library or from your computer.
+You can add an existing resource from the Course, the itslearning Library or from your computer.

 If you want to edit the contents of a resource, you can simply click on its name.

 Access to the content will be handled by the learning path.
-It is therefore not possible to manually set permissions on the content of the path, or to change it visibility to students.
+It is therefore not possible to manually set permissions on the content of the path, or to change content visibility to students.